CoEng Advisory Board Members

 He is a Lieutenant Colonel, Airborne Ranger, United States Army, Retired.
 He led platoons (Fort Bragg and Fort Benning), a company (Fort Benning), and a battalion (Viet Nam).
 Operations Research and Systems Analysis Officer.
 Parachutist.
 Ranger.
 Jump Master.
 Served in the 82d Airborne Division, the 2d Infantry Division, and the 7th Infantry Division.
 Instructor, Nuclear Warfare.
 Nuclear Weapons Employment Officer.
 Meritorious Instructor, Officer Advanced Courses, United States Army Quartermaster School.
 Designated the Honor Graduate of an Officer Advanced Course.

 Jon Zufelt joined HDR Alaska, Inc. in 2013 as Senior Hydraulic Engineer working on water, hydropower, and ice engineering projects.
 Prior to that, he served 30 years as a Federal Employee working as a research engineer with the US Army Cold Regions Research and Engineering Laboratory.
 He also has served as an Adjunct Professor in the UAA School of Engineering since 2001, teaching graduate courses in Water Resources and Ice Engineering.
-Jon serves in many capacities with the American Society of Civil Engineers (ASCE), including the National Committee on Technical Advancement and also as the Editor of the ASCE Journal of Cold Regions Engineering.
+Jon serves in many capacities with the American Society of Civil Engineers (ASCE), including the Cold Regions Engineering Division, the National Committee on Professional Advancement, and also as the Editor of the ASCE Journal of Cold Regions Engineering.
 He holds a B.S. degree in Forest Engineering from the State University of New York, an M.S. in Civil Engineering from Colorado State University, and a PhD in Civil and Environmental Engineering from the University of Iowa.
-While Jon and his wife Penny only moved to Alaska in 2001, they consider it their home, along with their two grown children (both married and living in Anchorage).
+Jon and his wife Penny live in Eagle River.